mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

     ])
 end
 ```
-With that you can generate a new migration, `mix ecto.gen.migration add_global_bans`, and we're ready to actually implement the bans into the site.
+With that, you can generate a new migration, `mix ecto.gen.migration add_global_bans`, and we’re ready to actually implement the bans into the site.

 ---

 ## Stopping banned users from logging in

 This was also pretty simple.
-For Glimesh we have a login page for our users, we just needed to add a check for if the user is banned.
+For Glimesh, we have a login page for our users; we just needed to add a check for if the user is banned.
 This was all handled in our `user_session_controller.ex` file.

 We replaced our create function with
 ```elixir